 – Printed out handy timetable charts for memorization on the go

-- Used jigsaw puzzles as a tool to learn spelling
+– Used jigsaw puzzles as a tool to learn to spell

 – Helped her younger kids visualise Math problems with colourful ice cream sticks

 Your resources don’t need to be bought nor must they cost a fortune.
 Just be creative!

 3. Subscribe to relevant magazines and television channels